ember-learn/ember-blog/source/2019-12-30-countdown-to-the-new-year-2019-ember-exam.md

 ### Why I Like It

 ember-exam allows us to run tests in parallel which can greatly reduce the overall run time of our test suite.
 Using the `--random` option of this addon, we are able to run tests in random order; this helps us to uncover interdependencies between test cases which would be hard to spot otherwise.
-And the `exam:iterate` allows us to iterate over parts of our test suite repeatedly when tracking down brittle tests.
+And the `exam:iterate` option allows us to iterate over parts of our test suite repeatedly when tracking down brittle tests.

 ember-exam is our side-kick for developing a fast, robust and reliable test suite - which makes our testing workflow in Ember more predictable, more relaxed and therefore also more fun!
 [Check it out for yourself!](https://emberobserver.com/addons/ember-exam)